Greek and Aramaic Manuscripts of the New Testament

 - Was the New Testament originally written in Hebrew and then translated into Aramaic and Greek?

 If the New Testament was originally written in Greek, then the Greek New Testament, and the translations from the Greek, will be the more reliable text.
 However, if the New Testament was originally written in Hebrew or Aramaic, then the Aramaic New Testament, and the translations from the Aramaic, will be the more reliable text.

 The debate for a Greek primacy to the New Testament vs. an Aramaic primacy of the New Testament has been the subject of debate for a very long time.
 While the majority of Western Christian churches hold to a Greek primacy for the New Testament, the majority of Eastern Christian churches hold to an Aramaic primacy for the New Testament.

-While it is not the intention of this article to prove one side of this debate over the other, it is to make the reader aware of the debate.
+While there is evidence to support a Semitic origin of the New Testament (also see this Wikipedia article), it is not the intention of this article to prove one side of this debate over the other, it is to make the reader aware of the debate.

 Translations from the Greek texts

 There are a multitude of translations of the Greek New Testament in many different languages.
 Some of the more popular English translations from the Greek text include; the King James Version, the Revised Standard Version, the New International Version and the New American Standard Bible.
 Two of the more popular Hebrew translations of the Greek New Testament are the Salkinson-Ginsburg translation and the Delitzsch translation.